zeth/chessboard-element/README.md

-`@justinfagnani/chessboardjs` is an in-progress port of chessboard.js to web components.
+`@justinfagnani/chessboardjs` is an in-progress port of chessboard.js to JS modules, ES2017, and web components.

 # chessboard.js

-chessboard.js is a JavaScript chessboard component.
-It depends on [jQuery].
+chessboard.js is a JavaScript chessboard web component.

 Please see [chessboardjs.com] for documentation and examples.